Hello Girls of World War I

 Seven bilingual operators—

-• Staffed the Operations Boards through which orders to advance, fire, and retreat were delivered to soldiers in the trenches, to artillery units on alert, and pilots awaiting orders at French airfields
+• They staffed the Operations Boards with unwavering dedication, delivering orders to soldiers in the trenches, artillery units on alert, and pilots awaiting orders at French airfields.

-The Chief Operator supervising the Hello Girls, Grace Banker of Passaic, New Jersey, was awarded the Distinguished Service Medal.
-Out of 16,000 eligible Signal Corps officers, Banker was one of only 18 individuals so honored.
+• The Chief Operator supervising the Hello Girls, Grace Banker of Passaic, New Jersey, was awarded the Distinguished Service Medal.
+Out of 16,000 eligible Signal Corps officers, Banker was one of only 18 honored individuals.

 Thirty additional operators received special commendations, many signed by General Pershing himself, for "exceptionally meritorious and conspicuous services" in "Advance Sections" of the conflict.